-Buying Property in Marbella – Step by Step Guide
+Buying Property in Spain – The Complete Buyers Guide

 The Marbella property market is in full recovery.
 For the past 5 years, we've watched the property market on the Costa del Sol do a full swing in the right direction.
 This is attributed to foreign property investors, record numbers of tourists, declining unemployment rates and an improved international credit rating.
 All over the Costa del Sol, construction has once again started, with several new developments in the areas of Marbella, Estepona and Benahavis already completed or just about to be.

 Quite simply, the Spanish lifestyle and the southern Spanish climate can't be ignored.
 Here in the South of Spain, you've got it all, espeically those looking for the perfect retirement homes or even for those thinking of becoming an expat in Marbella.
 There are plenty of reasons why people from across Europe love Marbella and continue to buy property here as well as rent during the holiday season.
 Even as Brexit edges ever closer, this hasn't stopped the Brits from buying property in Marbella, Costa del Sol.

 Mibro International Properties can confidently predict a new "golden age" for Spanish property, and this time around without the excesses or bubbles, until at the very least 2022.